 Image Credits: Abhijit Rao.

 It is not possible to complete any list of weekend getaways from Mumbai without this heavenly place, Lonavala.
 It derives its name from the Prakrit words of Len and Avali, which imply; a series of resting arena craved from stone.
 The Prakrit word of Lenavali refers to the various caves at Lonavla such as the Karla Caves, Bhaja Caves, and Bedsa.
 Lonavala is graced with the misty weather, cool breeze, and verdure during monsoon.
-It is almost 85kms away from Mumbai, and if you drive up to this place, you can see Khandala and Rajmachi as well.
-The popular tourist attractions in the place include the Bhaja caves, Bushi dam, Karla caves, Rajmachi fort and the Ryewood lake.
+It is almost 85 kms away from Mumbai, and if you drive up to this place, you can see Khandala and Rajmachi as well.
+The popular tourist attractions at this weekend getaway near Mumbai in monsoon include the Bhaja caves, Bushi dam, Karla caves, Rajmachi fort and the Ryewood lake.
 Lonavala is one of the best weekend getaways from Mumbai for couples.

-By Road: Lonavala is just 1 hour 40 minutes away from Mumbai, it a short drive so we suggest you can take a taxi or your car up to here.
+By Road: Lonavala is just 1 hour 40 minutes away from Mumbai so we suggest you can take a taxi or your car up to here.
 You can also travel by bus to Lonavala.

-If you can, attend the regional festival here ‘Nariyal Poornima,' which is celebrated with great zeal by the locals and marks the end of the monsoon season.
+If you can, attend the regional festival at this weekend getaway from Mumbai called ‘Nariyal Poornima', which is celebrated with great zeal by the locals and marks the end of the monsoon season.